asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 By default, `$ref` in the Schema Object, is inherited by [JSON Schema Draft 7](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01), described in [section 8](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8).

-One of the key differences between our Reference Object, and how `$ref` is interpreted in JSON Schema Draft 7, is the [$id keyword](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2).
+One of the key differences between our Reference Object, and how `$ref` is dereferenced in JSON Schema Draft 7, is the [$id keyword](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01#section-8.2).
 This allows you to define a URI that other schemas within itself need to resolve against.
 Meaning that it is allowed to do:

 ```yaml
 asyncapi: "2.2.0"